Skip to main content

 Involve your teen in the process

-A lot of why teens push those boundaries and get into trouble is because they don’t feel seen.
+Reasons that teens push those boundaries and get into trouble is because they don’t feel seen.
 They are looking for attention, whether it’s good or bad, and getting into trouble does just that.
 Having your child involved with the way they will be disciplined for certain actions may help curb their desire to do those things.

 Ways to help teens make better choices

-Meaningful punishments for teens are important, but it is also critical to think long term to help set your teen on a better path.
+Meaningful punishments for teens are important, but it is also critical to think long-term to help set your teen on a better path.
 You want your teen to learn from their mistakes and not make it a pattern.
 Here are ways to help your teen successfully navigate the muddy waters on the way to adulthood.

 What to do as a parent